-To be able to reach the server application, the client application need to know a couple of things, namely:
+To be able to reach the server application, the client application needs to know a couple of things, more precisely:

 - the node address of the host where the server application is running, this may be an IPv4 address, an IPv6 address or a DNS host name that will ultimately be resolved to one of the first two.
-Usually this information is manually provided by the end user, for example on the command line when calling the client application. - the local port number the server application is receiving on, is the local port the server application has bound its socket to.
-The port number is part of the application protocol specification, for each application protocol there's a pre settled port number for the server, thus this is hard coded both on the client and server applications.
-For instance for HTTP application protocol port number 80 should be used by the server.
+Usually, this information is manually provided by the end user (e.g., at the command line when calling the client application). - the local port number the server application is receiving at, it's the local port the server application has bound its socket to.
+The port number is part of the application protocol specification, for each application protocol there's a pre-settled port number for the server, thus it is usually hard coded both on the client and server applications.
+As an example, for the HTTP application protocol, the port number 80 should be used by the server.